Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 Healthy relationships are a key ingredient for health.
 Your support network gives you a sense of belonging and self-worth, and helps you manage stress.

-Make sure that you understand the directions – how many times each day, how much medication and for how many days – and never take anyone else's medications.
+Make sure that you understand the directions for each of your medications.
+Know how many times you should take a medication each day and for how many days you should take it.
+Never take anyone else's medications.

 It is important to know what a healthy weight and diet is for you.
 Discuss this with your primary care provider, as things like your age, gender, physical activity level and medical history need to be considered.